PaulApivat/paulapivat/content/post/dsfs_7/index.md

     return mid_z
 ```

 First we'd have to find the cutoffs where the upper and lower tails each contain 20% of the probability.
-We calculate `normal_upper_bound` and `normal_lower_bound` and use thoe to calculate the `normal_two_sided_bounds`.
+We calculate `normal_upper_bound` and `normal_lower_bound` and use those to calculate the `normal_two_sided_bounds`.

 ```python
 def normal_upper_bound(probability: float,